G. V. K. Reddy: Early life and education

-G. V. K. Reddy was born on 22 March 1937 in Kothur Village of Nellore District in Andhra Pradesh.
+G. V. K. Reddy was born on 22 March 1937 in a Telugu family in Kothur Village of Nellore District in Andhra Pradesh.
 Reddy did his basic schooling from his village, early college from Nellore and graduated from Hyderabad.
 He later completed the Owner/President Management (OPM) Program from Harvard Business School, USA.
 GV Krishna Reddy is married to Indira Reddy, and has a daughter, Shalini Bhupal, and a son GV Sanjay Reddy.

 Career

 Reddy began his career at the age of 21 by taking over his family construction business.
 The starting business was contracting major irrigation projects including bridges, dams, and irrigation canals.
 His first project included construction of a canal and under the tunnel at Nagarjuna Sagar Right Canal at Adigoppula and Chamarajapuram.
 Apart from airports, roads, and power, the GVK Group has a presence in the hospitality and life sciences sectors.

-One of the milestone achievements for Reddy was winning the Jegurupadu Combined Cycle Power Plant in Andhra Pradesh for GVK Group in 1990.
-This helped the business scale up, form international collaborations and win national recognition in its upcoming projects.
-Before the Jegurupadu Power Plant, he had also led to group to hospitality projects in Hyderabad.
+In 1990, the GVK Group won the contract to build the Jegurupadu Combined Cycle Power Plant in Andhra Pradesh, which was commissioned in 1997.
+This was important for the company at the time because before then the biggest project they had handled was a hospitality project in Hyderabad.

 Philanthropy

 The philanthropic focus of Reddy is driven by the GVK Foundation which formed to serve the underprivileged.
-The various endeavors of this foundation now extends to urban improvement initiatives and promoting sports talent.
+The various endeavors of this foundation now extends to urban improvement initiatives and promoting sports talent, particularly in tennis.

+As the President of the All India Senior Tennis Association and a player himself, Reddy has sponsored, through the GVK Group, young tennis players including Sania Mirza and Pranjala Yadlapalli, as part of a push to produce a world leading player from India.

 Under his leadership, the GVK Group has focused on environment preservation with the setting up of Deer Park which is spread over 6 hectares at the Jegurupada Power Plant and Botanical Gardens in Mumbai.
 The group has also adapted environment friendly practices in its constructed plants such as Jegurupada Power Plant, Goindwal Sahib Thermal Power Project, Punjab and waste management in airports.

 GVK-EMRI's hospital offered free covid treatment after becoming operational on 7 June 2021.
 GVK Reddy contributed Rs 1 crore for the construction of Ram Mandir.